Here’s everything we know about the Colonial Pipeline cyberattack threatening US energy supplies

 Colonial Pipeline says it’s ‘actively in the process of restoring’ the pipeline system

-The United States’ largest pipeline has been shut down for the last three days after being hit with a cyber attack, forcing the Biden administration to invoke emergency powers amid an “all-hands-on-deck” effort to ensure no fuel shortages occur.
+The United States’ largest pipeline has been shut down for the last five days after being hit with a cyberattack, encouraging the Biden administration to invoke emergency powers amid an “all-hands-on-deck” effort to ensure no fuel shortages occur.

-Experts have said gas prices would likely not be impacted if the Georgia-based Colonial Pipeline, which runs along the East Coast, comes back online in the next few days.
+The operator of Colonial Pipeline was hit with the ransomware attack on Friday, forcing it to shut down all pipeline operations.
+A Russian criminal group called DarkSide was named by the FBI as the group behind the attack.

-But the cybersecurity attack was the worst assault to date against US critical infrastructure.
-The incident underscores serious vulnerabilities within US infrastructure that leaves it at risk to ransomware attacks.
-The private sector owns a majority of the nation’s nondefence infrastructure.
+The cybersecurity attack was the worst assault to date against US critical infrastructure and underscores serious vulnerabilities within US infrastructure that leaves it at risk to ransomware strikes.
+A majority of the nation’s nondefence infrastructure is owned by the private sector.

+Officials were currently working to restore system operations to the pipeline, with experts expecting no long-term impact if it comes back online in the next few days.
+But states in the US Southeast were already reporting gasoline shortages and higher prices amid the shutdown.

 The pipeline carries gasoline and other fuel between Texas and Northeastern states, delivering roughly 45 per cent of the fuel used on the East Coast, according to Colonial Pipeline.

-The operator of Colonial Pipeline was hit with the ransomware attack on Friday, forcing it to shut down all pipeline operations.
-A Russian criminal group called DarkSide was reported as the possible group behind the attack.

-On Sunday, Colonial Pipeline said it was developing a restart plan and has already made smaller lines operational.
+On Monday, Colonial Pipeline said it was developing a restart plan and has already made smaller lines operational.
+The company anticipated portions of the pipeline to be restored by the end of the week.

-The Department of Transportation was forced to step in and issue an emergency declaration to relax regulations for drivers carrying gasoline and other fuel products on the East Coast.
+The Department of Transportation issued an emergency declaration on Sunday to relax regulations for drivers carrying gasoline and other fuel products on the East Coast.
 This relaxation would give drivers more flexibility amid the pipeline outage.

 Who is responsible for the cyberattack?